Mentoring starts with YOU!

-Join us at Arnold, Bennett, Cascades, Frost, George Long, McCulloch or Northwest Early Elementary to Become a Student’s Mentor!
+Join us at Arnold, Bennett, Frost, George Long, or Northwest Early Elementary to Become a Student’s Mentor!

 What is Energizing Education?

 Energizing Education is a collective approach to promoting literacy.
-It was created to ensure that all students in Jackson County, Michigan, read at or above grade level by the 4th grade.
+It was created to ensure that all students in Jackson County, Michigan, read at or above grade level by the end of 3rd grade.
 EE uses a two-pronged approach to helping kids reach grade-level milestones:

 - In-School Mentoring, in which adult volunteers meet with students 1-2 times each week to read with them for 30 minute sessions in our “Literacy Lounges” at each school.
 Mentors are provided with training and resources to help guide the students and provide a fun, learning environment during their sessions each week.